Course Modules

 The SimCenter has developed the course modules below for use in your course curriculums.
 Included in each module are: the target audience, learning objectives, research tools involved, class materials, instructions to instructors, and contacts for questions.
+We are here to support you.

 NOTE: This content is one of the topics in the UQ educational module series.
 UQ educational modules provide single-topic-focused lectures that can be plugged into an existing engineering course.
 Either SimCenter personnel can give lectures as guest lecturers or assist the instructors in developing tailored course materials.
 Other available topics include Bayesian updating, adaptive design of experiments in global surrogate modeling, and Bayesian model selection.